-4.1.154 Construction could have some impact on sensitive habitats within designated sites in the vicinity of the works area as a result of potential airborne pollutants, primarily dust generation.
+- 4.1.1544.1.151 Construction could have some impact on sensitive habitats within designated sites in the vicinity of the works area as a result of potential airborne pollutants, primarily dust generation.
 IAQM guidance suggests that impacts of dust on ecological receptors are unlikely beyond 50 m from the source (IAQM, 2014).
-Potential air quality impacts, particularly from dust deposition, are therefore most likely to occur on designated sites within 50 m of activities likely to give rise to dust generation, although effective dust control measures will reduce this distance.

-4.1.155 Designated sites within 50 m of any of the works area are:
+Potential air quality impacts, particularly from dust deposition, are therefore most likely to occur on designated sites within 50 m of activities likely to give rise to dust generation, although effective dust control measures will reduce this distance. - 4.1.1554.1.152 Designated sites within 50 m of any of the works area are: - Lytag Brownfield LWS: south of Zones F1-3 (habitat creation land) on the other side of the railway line.
+Most of this site will be lost as a result of Tilbury2 construction. - Low Street Pit LWS: adjacent to Zones C and D adjacent to the gas pipe connection corridor. - Goshems Farm LWS: adjacent to one of the options for the causeway access track in Zone G.

-- Lytag Brownfield LWS: south of Zones F1-3 (habitat creation land) on the other construction. - ٠ connection corridor. - in Zone G. - Tilbury Centre LWS: 30 from Zone H, an existing road proposed for HGV access. - 4.1.156 As set out in Volume 3, Chapter 12: Air Quality and Table 2.8, measures will be implemented through the CoCP (application document A8.6) to control pollutants in order to minimise the potential for, and likely impacts of, airborne pollutants on sensitive habitats within designated sites.
-The IAQM guidance states that with good dust management and mitigation practices implemented, the residual effects will normally be reduced to a level that is "not significant". - 4.1.157 The impact is predicted to be of local spatial extent, medium term duration, intermittent and high reversibility.
+- Tilbury Centre LWS: 30 from Zone H, an existing road proposed for HGV access. - 4.1.1564.1.153 As set out in Volume 3, Chapter 12: Air Quality and Table 2.8, measures will be implemented through the CoCP (application document A8.6) to control pollutants in order to minimise the potential for, and likely impacts of, airborne pollutants on sensitive habitats within designated sites.
+The IAQM guidance states that with good dust management and mitigation practices implemented, the residual effects will normally be reduced to a level that is "not significant". - 4.1.1574.1.154 The impact is predicted to be of local spatial extent, medium term duration, intermittent and high reversibility.
 It is predicted that the impact will affect the receptor directly.
 The magnitude is, therefore, considered to be negligible.